AEADataEditor/aeadataeditor.github.io/_guidance/preparing-replication-package.md

 This document describes how to prepare your code for verification, taking into account some of the most frequent issues that the Data Editor and his team have encountered in submitted replication packages.

+> ⚠️❗ **IMPORTANT:** At this point, you should only be seeing this page if you were asked by the Data Editor team to do so, and if your replication package relies on a single software.
+Admissible containers are listed in the [Step 5 section: authorized containers](#authorized-containers).
+We are not currently attempting to generalize this to multi-software replication packages, though [it](https://github.com/AEADataEditor/docker-r-gurobi) [is](https://github.com/AEADataEditor/docker-aer-2022-0276) [possible](https://github.com/AEADataEditor/docker-aer-2023-0505) [to do so](https://github.com/AEADataEditor/docker-aer-2023-0700).

 ## Overview

 We will describe a few checks and edits you should make to your code, in order to ensure maximum reproducibility.
 We then describe how to test for reproducibility before submitting to the Data Editor.
 All steps have been tested by undergraduate replicators, and should be easy to implement.
 Whether they take a lot of time depends on your specific code, but generally, these adjustments can be made by somebody with good knowledge of the code base very quickly.